drcode/lisperati-1000-diy/README.md

 The reason we solder the power for the Raspberry Pi directly to the PowerBoost, as opposed to using a usb cable, is because (1) it frees up the PowerBoost USB for the display controller and (2) because using the micro USB connector on the Raspberry Pi adds too much bulk, making it otherwise impossible to fit the Raspberry Pi in the Lisperati1000 chassis.

-The wires on the Pi Zero are attached as follows, again shown before the addition of heatchshrink:
+The wires on the Pi Zero are attached as follows, again shown before the addition of heat shrink:

 ![rapi.jpg](rapi.jpg)